Volunteers' legacy of 30 years at Harry Hynes Memorial Hospice

 Their project entitled “Synergistic Alliances” required them to demonstrate accomplishment of two criteria:

-Page 2 of 2 - • Establish alliances with other organizations with complimentary missions and goals. • Develop and influence public policy independently or in conjunction with allied organizations.
+• Establish alliances with other organizations with complimentary missions and goals. • Develop and influence public policy independently or in conjunction with allied organizations.

 Newton Medical Center offers congratulations to the chapter and to Kelley Newsom, infection control coordinator at Newton Medical Center.